$\lambda$ and $\rho$ Regge trajectories for the pentaquark $P_{cc\bar{c}bb}$ in the diquark-triquark picture: Discussions

 One merit of the Regge trajectory approach is its simple analytical form.
 However, the complete forms of the $\rho_1$-, $\rho_2$-, and $\lambda_2$-trajectories for pentaquarks are quite lengthy and cumbersome (see Eqs. (\ref{fulla}) and (\ref{fullb})).
 We fit the calculated data to obtain simplified relations, as listed in Table \ref{tab:formulas}.
 Because the used data are calculated by using the complete forms of the {\rts}, the lengthy complete forms can be well approximated by the simple fitted relations, and they have the same behaviors (see Figs. \ref{fig:rho} and \ref{fig:lambda}).

-It is interesting that the main parts of the complete forms and the fitted formulas have the same functional form $M=m_R+\beta(x+c_0)^{2/3}$.
-However, the values of the parameters $m_R$ and $\beta$ change significantly.
-This means that, unlike in the meson case, an obvious and direct dependence of $m_R$ and $\beta$ on the constituents' masses and string tension is no longer present when we construct simple $\rho_1$-, $\rho_2$-, and $\lambda_2$-{\tr} formulas for pentaquarks.
-It can be concluded from the preceding discussions, as well as those in Sec. \ref{sec:rts}, that the $\rho_1$, $\rho_2$, and $\lambda_2$ {\rts} for fully heavy pentaquarks cannot be obtained merely by mimicking the meson {\rts}; instead, they should be constructed based on the pentaquark's structure and substructure.
+It is noteworthy that the main parts of the complete forms and the fitted formulas share the same functional form, $M=m_R+\beta(x+c_0)^{2/3}$.
+However, the values of the parameters $m_R$ and $\beta$ differ considerably.
+For example, for the main part of the complete form of the $\rho_2$-{\tr}, $m_R=13.8296$ and $\beta=0.332799$; these values are readily computed using Eqs. (\ref{ppt2q}) and (\ref{pppa2qQ}), and clearly depend on the constituents' masses and the string tension.
+By contrast, for the fitted $\rho_2$-{\tr}, $m_R=14.1131$ and $\beta=0.331141$; here, the dependence on the constituents' masses and string tension is not readily apparent and becomes more complicated.
+This indicates that, unlike in the meson case, the dependence of $m_R$ and $\beta$ on the constituents' masses and string tension is no longer obvious or direct when we construct simply fitted $\rho_1$-, $\rho_2$-, and $\lambda_2$-{\tr} formulas for pentaquarks.
+As discussed above and in Sec. \ref{sec:rts}, the $\rho_1$, $\rho_2$, and $\lambda_2$ {\rts} for fully heavy pentaquarks cannot be obtained by merely mimicking the meson {\rts}; instead, they should be constructed based on the actual structure and substructure of the pentaquark.
 Otherwise, the $\rho_1$-, $\rho_2$-, and $\lambda_2$-trajectories must rely solely on fitting existing theoretical or future experimental data.
-The fundamental relationship between the slopes of the obtained trajectories and constituents' masses and string tension will remain unclear.
+Consequently, the fundamental relationship between the slopes of the obtained trajectories and constituents' masses and string tension will become unobvious and complicated.
 The predictive power of the Regge trajectories would be compromised.

 The Regge trajectories assume different forms and exhibit distinct behaviors across different energy regions \cite{Chen:2022flh,Chen:2021kfw}.
 The diquark $(bb)$, $(cc)$ and the triquark $(\bar{c}(cc))$, $(\bar{c}(bb))$ are all the heavy-heavy systems; therefore, the main parts of the $\rho_1$-, $\rho_2$-, $\lambda_1$-, and $\lambda_2$-trajectories all follow the behavior $M{\sim}x^{2/3}$, where $x=x_{\rho_1},\,x_{\rho_2},\,x_{\lambda_1},\,x_{\lambda_2}$ (see Eq. (\ref{rtpf})).
 Fitting the calculated data shows that the complete forms of the Regge trajectories also exhibit the same behavior as their main parts, namely $M{\sim}x^{2/3}$, see Table \ref{tab:formulas}.